National Aviation Accident Litigation Since 1968

 National Aviation Litigation Practice

-Aviation accident cases often involve multiple parties, parallel government investigations, and complex technical and regulatory questions.
-Katzman, Lampert & Stoll handles these matters nationwide in federal and state courts, including cases that require coordinated litigation across jurisdictions.
+Aviation accident cases often involve multiple parties, parallel government investigations, and difficult technical and regulatory issues.
+Katzman, Lampert & Stoll handles these matters nationwide in both federal and state courts, including cases that require coordinated litigation across more than one jurisdiction.

 The firm’s work includes investigating and pursuing claims against airlines, charter operators, aircraft and component manufacturers, maintenance and repair organizations, and other entities whose conduct may have contributed to the accident.

-The firm’s litigation experience includes major commercial-airline disasters, product liability matters, and general aviation cases arising across a wide range of operational settings.
+The firm’s litigation experience includes major commercial airline disasters, aircraft product liability matters, and general aviation cases arising in a wide range of operational settings.

 Selected Aviation Verdicts and Settlements